How to determine the required sequencing read depth for Illumina Single Cell Prep?

 Accurately count and dilute samples to the target concentration.
 Illumina recommends quantifying samples with a fluorescent nucleic acid stain (eg, AO/PI) using a fluorescence-capable automated counter with proper size gating.
 Conduct replicate counts to ensure accuracy.

-⚠️ Use of trypan blue is not recommended.
+⚠️ The use of trypan blue is not recommended.

 Meet sample, cDNA, and library quality criteria specified in the reference guide and training packet.